Child Marriage

 Why this is a problem

-- It converts prayer into a coerced behavior.
-A practice entered under fear of being beaten is not devotion in any meaningful sense — it is survival behavior.
-The hadith therefore undercuts the sincerity requirement that the rest of Islamic prayer theology insists on.
+Corporal discipline enforced specifically for theological non-compliance converts prayer from an act of devotion into a survival behavior.
+A practice entered under fear of being struck is not sincere worship by any standard the tradition itself values — it is compliance.
+The hadith therefore undercuts the very sincerity requirement that Islamic prayer theology insists on elsewhere, and does so by design at the age when the child's relationship with religious practice is being formed.

 The Muslim response